-My Hilton Athens Experience – Executive Room
+The Hilton Athens – Executive Room

 Located on the 10th Floor, apart from the sweeping views of the city and view of the Acropolis as far as the port, the Executive Room was comfortable with huge double bed, quality cotton linens and an ergonomically designed chair at the desk with free wi-fi access – should you wish to work, although the Executive Lounge made a good place to go and work.

 The bathroom, all in marble, had walk-in shower with monsoon head plus bathtub.